Saturday, 12 June 2010

 The office was closed, but we found a lovely site beside the river, looking over to the old town, and spread out our lunch under a willow tree.
 The water was swirling around the trunks of the nearby trees, the colour and consistency of thin mustard.

 When we finished, Keith went to the office to claim our chosen site, only to be told that there was a government flood alert in force, and all campers had been moved to higher ground.
 The previous night the water had almost reached the shower block.
 We had to go to a much less picturesque place away from the river.

 During the afternoon we fell into conversation with an English couple and ended up having a cup of tea in their caravan.
 They said that the police had arrived the evening before and ordered them to attach their car to their van so that they could escape up the road if the flood rose too high, which it did not quite do.

 Back over the bridge, we found that this Saturday night was the Fêtes de Bergerac.
 Luckily it was a warm, fine evening, and the streets were crowded with people in costume, brass bands, dancers and stalls selling beer and chips, rather a surprise in a famous wine town.

 We found the Office of Tourism at the top of the rise and went in to ask the whereabouts of the nearest internet point.
 “It’s just here!” replied the assistant, indicating a computer at a desk.
 It was free for tourists, but the limit was 15 minutes, or should have been.
 In the event we used it for an hour, with the blessing of the staff.

 Once out in the town again, we sat down at a table in an upper square for a glass of rosé before dinner.
-The entertainment was provided by a garbage truck trying to make its way amongst the festive crowds.
+The entertainment was provided by a garbage truck trying to make its way through the festive crowds.